Expensify/App/contributingGuides/LEFT_HAND_NAVIGATION.md

 The following outlines the expected behavior regarding which reports are displayed in the LHN:

 - The report currently being viewed by the user is highlighted as the active report in the LHN, making it easy for users to locate their focus point within the navigation.
-- If a report has unresolved issues, like an unapproved expense or outstanding violations, it will display a red dot next to it, indicating urgent action is required.
-These reports are displayed at the top of the LHN list and sorted alphabetically by report name for easy access.
+If a report has unresolved issues, like an unapproved expense or outstanding violations, it will display a red dot next to it, indicating urgent action is required.
+These reports are displayed at the top of the LHN list (under pinned chats) and sorted alphabetically by report name for easy access.
 - Reports that need user action, such as responding to a message that mentions them, completing an assigned task, or addressing an expense, will display a green dot next to them.
 Additionally, if a system or concierge message indicates a trial period has expired and a payment method is missing, it will prompt the user with a similar green dot.
 This visual indicator helps users quickly identify where their attention is required.
 - If a user has started drafting a comment in a report, a pencil icon as indicator appears next to it in the LHN, letting users know there is an incomplete draft.
 These reports are sorted alphabetically by report name.
 - Pinned reports are always displayed at the top of the LHN list and are sorted alphabetically by name, giving quick access to reports the user wants to keep top-of-mind.